stridecolossus/JOVE/docs/blog/part-4-models/texture-fonts.md

 ### Mesh Builder

-The font is composed into a new mesh builder implementation for glyph-based text:
+The vertex buffer for a texture font is constructed by a new builder:

 ```java
 public class GlyphMeshBuilder {